Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

-There are a huge number of reasons why a flight can be delayed, from causes that are entirely outside of the control of the airline such as the weather, to reasons that can be attributed entirely to the airline, such as there being no plane available to service the flight.
+There are many reasons why a flight can be delayed, from causes that are entirely outside of the airline’s control, such as the weather, to reasons that can be attributed entirely to the airline, such as there being no plane available to service the flight.
 Some of the most common reasons are:

 - Bad weather making it dangerous for the flight to take off.

 - Problems with the maintenance of the aircraft making it unfit to fly.

 - Insufficient fuel available at the airport to fill up the plane.